JetBrains/gradle-python-envs/README.md

 This plugin is based on [gradle-miniconda-plugin](https://github.com/palantir/gradle-miniconda-plugin), but in addition to creating Conda envs it provides:

-1. Silent Miniconda installation
-2. A convenient DSL to specify target Python environments
+1. A convenient DSL to specify target Python environments
-3. Working with both 32 and 64 bit versions of Miniconda
-4. Creating Python envs for Unix with [python-build](https://github.com/pyenv/pyenv/tree/master/plugins/python-build) for Unix
+2. Creating Python envs for Unix with [python-build](https://github.com/pyenv/pyenv/tree/master/plugins/python-build) for Unix
 <br>N.B.: [Common build problems](https://github.com/pyenv/pyenv/wiki/Common-build-problems) article from pyenv
-5. Creating Python envs for Windows by installing msi or exe from [python.org](https://www.python.org/).
+3. Creating Python envs for Windows by installing msi or exe from [python.org](https://www.python.org/).
 <br>N.B.: Windows UAC should be switched off, otherwise - use Python from zip
+4. Both Anaconda and Miniconda support (32 and 64 bit versions)
+5. Creating Conda envrionments, conda package installation support
 6. Creating Jython environments
 7. Creating PyPy environments (only Unix is supported, by default pypy2.7-5.8.0 version is used)
 8. Creating IronPython environments (only Windows is supported, by default [2.7.7 version](https://github.com/IronLanguages/ironpython2/releases/tag/ipy-2.7.7) is used)
-9. Virtualenv creation from any environment created
+9. Virtualenv creation from any python environment created
 10. Python from zip creation: downloading archive from specified url, unpacking and preparing to work with
 11. Package installation for any environment or virtualenv